-Adjust the trims and servo horns as necessary to get the rudder centered and the swashplate square to the rotor shaft.
+Adjust the trims and servo horns as necessary to get

+the rudder centered and the swashplate square to the rotor shaft.
 The swashplate should tilt about 30 degrees up or down in all directions at full throw.
 The rudder needs about 30 degrees of throw.
-This is just the initial setup, see initial flights section for the final settings.
-This finishes the radio initial installation excepting the motor and speed control.
+This finishes the radio installation excepting the motor and speed control.
 Attach the receiver to a convenient place with double sided tape or velcro.